A word or phrase that appears throughout an Arc as a Motif.

 The two who are one.
 The one that is all.
 One to save the world, one to destroy it.

-In Gregor Of The Underland, certain phrases from the various Prophecies get repeated over and over again in the story before it's revealed what they mean:
+In The Underland Chronicles, certain phrases from the various Prophecies get repeated over and over again in the story before it's revealed what they mean:

-"Die the Baby, die its heart, die its most important part" from the Prophecy Of Bane in The Prophecy Of Bane.
+"Die the Baby, die its heart, die its most important part" from the Prophecy Of Bane in Gregor and the Prophecy of Bane.

-"Turn and turn and turn again, you see the what but not the when", "Remedy and wrong intwine and so they form a single vine" and "If the flames of war are fanned, all Warmbloods lose the Underland" from the Prophecy Of Blood in The Curse Of The Warmbloods.
+"Turn and turn and turn again, you see the what but not the when", "Remedy and wrong intwine and so they form a single vine" and "If the flames of war are fanned, all Warmbloods lose the Underland" from the Prophecy Of Blood in Gregor and the Curse of the Warmbloods.

-" Father, mother, sister, brother, off they go, I don't know if I'll see another" from the Prophecy Of Secrets in The Marks Of Secret.
+" Father, mother, sister, brother, off they go, I don't know if I'll see another" from the Prophecy Of Secrets in Gregor and the Marks of Secret.

-"What she saw, it is the flaw, in the Code Of Claw" and "When the Monster's blood is spilled, when the Warrior has been killed" from the Prophecy Of Time in The Code Of Claw.
+"What she saw, it is the flaw, in the Code Of Claw" and "When the Monster's blood is spilled, when the Warrior has been killed" from the Prophecy Of Time in Gregor and the Code of Claw.

 In Gabriel King's The Wild Road, along with the alchemical theme, there is "as above, so below".